Barnhart leads Reds homer barrage in 8-4 win over Angels

-CINCINNATI (AP) — Tucker Barnhart hit two of Cincinnati’s five home runs, Aristides Aquino included one among his three hits and came up with a clutch catch as the Reds beat the Los Angeles Angels 8-4 on Tuesday night to complete a sweep of their two-game interleague series.
+Barnhart hit two of Cincinnati’s five home runs, Aristides Aquino included one among his three hits and came up with a clutch catch as the Reds beat the Los Angeles Angels 8-4 on Tuesday night to complete a sweep of their two-game interleague series.

 José Iglesias hit a two-run homer and Eugenio Suárez added a solo shot, helping Cincinnati overcome home runs by Justin Upton and Mike Trout and send the Angels to their sixth consecutive loss, matching their season-worst losing streak.

-Barnhart hit solo shots into the right field seats in the sixth and eighth innings for his first career multi-homer game, giving him eight homers this season and three in the last three games.
+Barnhart, who spent 22 games on the IL, hit solo shots into the right field seats in the sixth and eighth innings for his first career multi-homer game, giving him eight homers this season and three in the last three games.
+He is hitting .393 (11-for-28) with at least one hit in seven of the nine games he’s played in since coming off the injured list on July 26.

+“I was in a bad place mentally,” said the Reds catcher, sidelined with a strained right oblique.
+“I’m in a good place mentally.
+I’m having fun again.
+Team’s playing well.
+I look for good pitches to hit.
+There were a couple balls out over the plate in spots that I was looking for.
+I just try to help the team any way I can.”

+Cincinnati hit five home runs in a game for the fourth time this season and first since May 4 against San Francisco.

 Anthony DeSclafani (7-6) allowed five hits and four runs with three walks and five strikeouts in 5 1-3 innings to collect the win, the Reds’ third straight and fourth in five games.